Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on

-One of our main motivations in this paper was the comparison between two scenarios of non-minimal coupling.
-In this respect, we have done this comparison for Scalar and Tensor models for two values of \( \zeta \) in Fig.~(\ref{f12}).
-The left panel presents for $\mu = 0.5$ and $\zeta = 12$, the profiles of both models exhibit the same damped oscillatory behavior and decay gradually over time as stable perturbations.
-In contrast as shown in the right panel, by increasing the value of coupling to \( \zeta = 15 \), the Tensor mode still undergoes standard ringdown and is stable at late times, while the Scalar mode begins to diverge at late time which signals an unstable perturbation.
+As a main motivation in this paper, here we provide a slightly comparison of two non-minimal coupling scenarios for different values of parameter space.
+Suppose a scalar test field of mass $\mu = 0.5$; the profiles of both models in Fig.~(\ref{f12}) for typical value $\zeta=12$ exhibit the same damped oscillatory behaviors and decay gradually over time, indicating stable perturbations.
+In this regime, the effective potentials of the two models are sufficiently similar.
+However, as shown in Fig.~(\ref{f13}), increasing the coupling to $\zeta=14$ reveals a clear distinction.
+The tensor model still undergoes standard ringdown and remains stable at late times, suggesting that its effective potential remains barrier-dominated.
+In contrast, the scalar model begins to diverge at late times, signaling an unstable perturbation.